Hot topics

 One more tip: If you use a tripod, activate the two-second self-timer.
 This prevents the photo from being blurred by pressing the shutter release on the display or by pressing the volume button.

-Tl;dr: Modern night modes are really helpful, but they have their pitfalls.
+tl;dr: Modern night modes are really helpful, but they have their pitfalls.
 However, if you understand how night mode works on your smartphone, you'll be able to avoid ruining your photos with motion artifacts.

-Light painting, fireworks, thunderstorms.
+Light painting, fireworks, thunderstorms, and others

 Shutter speed

-But why longer shutter speeds now?
+But why use slower shutter speeds?

 1. With slow shutter speeds, all moving objects become blurred.
 Passing cars, sparklers or the flashlight of another smartphone leave light traces in the picture.
 Dark objects disappear.
 The creative possibilities are endless.
 I recommend a Google image search for "light painting".

 2. The slower the shutter speed, the longer the time the smartphone can collect light.
-More light means less sensitivity means less noise - and that brings us to ISO sensitivity.
+More light means less sensitivity means less noise—and that brings us to ISO sensitivity.

-ISO Sensitivity
+ISO sensitivity

 The ISO value determines how much your smartphone amplifies the captured photo.
 The higher the ISO value, the brighter the image.
 At the same time, however, a stronger degree of brightness also means more image noise.
 When it comes to the ideal image quality, ISO values should be set as low as possible.